mcfrith/local-rearrangements/README.md

 Finally, rearrangement counts are shown on the screen:

-    # Rearrangements: 1383
+    # Rearrangements: 3187
-    # Query sequences:  1   Rearrangements: 1258
+    # Complex query sequences:  1   Rearrangements: 2471
-    # Query sequences:  2   Rearrangements: 20
+    # Complex query sequences:  2   Rearrangements: 146
-    # Query sequences:  3   Rearrangements: 13
+    # Complex query sequences:  3   Rearrangements: 113
     ...

-This means there are 1383 rearranged regions, of which 1258 have just one DNA read, 20 have two DNA reads, etc.
+This means there are 3187 rearranged regions, of which 2471 have one DNA read with complex rearrangement, 146 have two, etc.

 ## Recommended usage